 As the Sanderling flies, there are just over 200 miles between the coast of New Brunswick and the coast of New Hampshire.
 However, the circuitous undulations of Maine's shoreline stretch out to more than 3500 miles!
 Rocky peninsulas, islands, rivers, and creeks draw a host of coastal migrants: sandpipers, plovers, dowitchers, yellowlegs, herons, and more.
-The rich waters of the Gulf of Maine attract many pelagic seabirds such as alcids, phalaropes, loons, shearwaters, storm-petrels, jaegers, and skuas (if we are lucky).
+The rich waters of the Gulf of Maine attract many pelagic seabirds such as alcids, phalaropes, loons, shearwaters, storm-petrels, jaegers and skuas (if we are lucky).
 Migrant songbirds like warblers, vireos, thrushes, and sparrows pile up along the coast as well.
-Most notable among our coastal targets are Atlantic Puffin, Razorbill, Black Guillemot, Leach's Storm-Petrel, Pomarine Jaeger, the rare Great Skua, and Great Cormorant.
-Boreal habitat all the way Downeast gives us access to pursue specialties like Spruce Grouse and Black-backed Woodpecker.
+Most notable among our coastal targets are Atlantic Puffin, Razorbill, Common Murre, Black Guillemot, Leach's Storm-Petrel, Pomarine Jaeger, Black-legged Kittiwake, Great Cormorant, and the rare Great Skua.
+Boreal habitat all the way Downeast gives us access to pursue specialties such as Spruce Grouse and Black-backed Woodpecker.

 Select the KEY INFO tab or click here for our itinerary plus space requests, status, fees, limits, and guides for any departure.

 "The tour couldn't have been better.
 Humpback Whales breaching, gannets plunging into the ocean, Monhegan Island and the warblers...the Maine coastline and small towns along the way.
 In the rare event that we run out of birds, guide Eric Hynes talks natural history and greatly enriches the experience.
 Your tour managers and office staff are first rate."
 J.P., MAINE IN FALL 2019